Chaste/Chaste.github.io/site/content/en/docs/installguides/ubuntu-package.md

 #### Installing previous releases

-If you want a specific version of Chaste, and do not want to stay up-to-date with new versions on the `release` branch from our Git repository, you can download the source code from [[https://github.com/Chaste/Chaste/releases|our [GitHub](https://github.com/Chaste/trac_archive/wiki/Git-Hub) releases page]], back to Release 3.0.
+If you want a specific version of Chaste, and do not want to stay up-to-date with new versions on the `release` branch from our Git repository, you can download the source code from our [GitHub releases page](https://github.com/Chaste/Chaste/releases), back to Release 3.0.

 ### 2b.
 For Code DEVELOPERS (or users working with the latest trunk code and projects)